duke-aihealth-ds-fellowship/pytorch-template/README.md

 ## Implemented components

-- Configuration with Pydantic
+- Configuration and validation with Pydantic
 - Custom PyTorch dataset
 - Dataloaders for train, validation, and test splits
 - A training loop
-- Early stopping
+- Hyperparameter tuning with Optuna
 - Model checkpointing
-- Hyperparameter tuning with Optuna
 - Model evaluation with TorchMetrics

 ## Toy dataset examples